marcelm/cutadapt/README.md

     python setup.py build
     python setup.py install

+If you get an error about a missing "Python.h" file, then make sure that the python-dev package is installed (or python3-dev for Python 3).

 Use without installation
 ========================

-Build the C extension module (you can try to skip this step -- a compiled version of the module is already included):
+Build the C extension module (you can try to skip this step -- a compiled version of the module for Linux x86 is already included):

     python setup.py build_ext -i